czlucius/lag-and-crash-2022/pwn/Log for Jodie.md

 Here is how I've solved the "Log for Jodie" challenge in LNC CTF 2022.

 # WARNING
 This writeup is for EDUCATIONAL PURPOSES only.
-I do not have any responsibility if you face any legal consequences arising from the usage of this PoC.
+I do not bear any responsibility if you face any legal consequences arising from the usage of this PoC.

 ## Challenge description